Definition of Ready Vs. Acceptance Criteria

 The INVEST matrix is the best way to design a Definition of Ready.
 This matrix is as follows:

-I - Immediately actionable, the User Story should be such that the team can easily begin the work on the item right away and does not have to wait for any other procedures to be completed.
+I—Immediately actionable, the User Story should be such that the team can easily begin working on the item right away and does not have to wait for any other procedures to be completed.

 V- Value, the User Story selected should produce value to the stakeholders and customers.

-S- Small, the tasks involved in the Product Backlog item should be small so that the team could complete them in a single Sprint.
+S—Small.
+The tasks involved in the Product Backlog item should be small enough for the team to complete them in a single Sprint.

-Each team has its Definition of Ready as it largely depends on the team and the Product Owner.
-Here are a few examples of Definitions of Ready which would give you a clearer idea.
+Each team has its Definition of Ready, which largely depends on the team and the Product Owner.
+Here are a few examples of ready Definitions that will give you a clearer idea.

 2. The team should estimate the story easily